PRIVATE MEMBERS’ BUSINESS – WHITE RIBBON DAY

 That this House:

-(6) acknowledges the community cost of violence against women and their children to the Australian economy was estimated to be $13.6 billion in 2008-09, and that if we take no action to shine a light on this violence, that cost will hit an estimated $15.6 billion in 2021-22; and
+(3) acknowledges the high economic cost of violence against women and their children, estimated to be $13.6 billion in 2008-09 and, should no action be taken, the cost will be an estimated $14.6 billion in 2021-22.

 Mr CHESTER (Gippsland) (18:40): In supporting this motion, I would like to commend the member for Fowler.
 His contribution here tonight joins a lot of fine words that have been spoken in the last 72 hours as community leaders right throughout Australia have denounced violence against women and supported the principles of White Ribbon Day.
 I had the opportunity to speak last night at a community function in Briagolong, where we took the oath in front of another 100 or 200 men.